mrageh/slow_factory_formatter/README.md

 table similar to the one above of slow factories whenever you run a test, unless you have no slow factories.

+## Credit

+[Michael Baldry](<https://github.com/mikebaldry>) initially introduced me to the idea of generating a table of slow factories.

+[Tom Stuart](<https://github.com/tomstuart>) suggested I turn this into a simple gem that can be reused on many projects.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mrageh/slow_factory_formatter.